Sorry, there are no matching results

 Catching any mistakes early will mean the contractor could lodge an appeal.
 The client will then be required to either revise its decision or provide further detail as to its reasoning, helping both the client and the agency avoid any further liabilities.
 If the client fails to respond adequately, it will become liable for tax instead of the agency.

 Clients may also be tempted to make blanket determinations on IR35, putting all of their contractors ‘inside’ – which could result in angry contractors.
-An agency could play a vital role in helping its clients manage the coming IR35 changes and to make sure everyone in the supply chain is in the best position.
+An agency could play a vital role in helping its clients manage its ongoing IR35 processes and to make sure everyone in the supply chain is in the best position.

-Whether you represent an agency or an end client, we recommend you start your preparations for the coming IR35 changes early.
-PayStream have launched an online IR35 Review Service called IR35 Comply, which was voted the UK's Best Contractor Innovation at The Contracting Awards 2020.
+PayStream have an online IR35 Review Service called IR35 Comply, which was voted the UK's Best Contractor Innovation at The Contracting Awards 2020.
 IR35 Comply is the product of our specialist IT development and over 14 years’ experience of reviewing assignments from an IR35 perspective.
 It offers a powerful combination of IT workflow systems with a human review, provided by our IR35 team.
-We are currently working to a 24 hour turn-around – please click here for more information.
+Please click here for more information.